 This key shows computer name in all Windows versions – Windows 7, 8 and 10.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\ComputerName\ActiveComputerName also has a key with the same name

 To explain the difference between these two registry keys, suppose the machine name is mypc1.
-At this point both the registry keys will have the string mypc1.
-Now suppose I have changed the machine name to mypc2 using computername properties UI.
-Now the parameter in ComputerName will have mypc2 where as the parameter in ActiveComputername will still have the old name mypc1.
-After rebooting the machine, both the parameters will have the new name mypc2.
+At this point both the registry keys point to mypc1.
+Suppose I change the computer name to mypc2 from UI.
+Now the key ComputerName points to mypc2 where as the parameter in ActiveComputername still has the old name mypc1.
+After rebooting the computer, both the keys point to the new name mypc2.

 How to get full computer name from registry key?

 Looks like there is no registry key that stores full computer name.
 Computer name and domain name are stored separately.
 You can query both these registry key values and then combine them to get the full computer name.
 Let’s see how to retrieve these values from registry keys.